psycopg/psycopg/docs/usage.rst

 .. index:: with

+.. _with-statement:

 ``with`` connections and cursors
 --------------------------------

-The connections and cursors act as context managers, so you can run:
+Connections and cursors act as context managers, so you can run:

 .. code:: python